oconnor663/jacko.io/posts/async_intro.md

 }
 ```

-Note that there's no `.await` right after `foo` this time.
-Despite its name,
+Note that we don't `.await` each call to `foo` this time.
+Each un-awaited `foo`
+returns a "future", which we collect in a `Vec`, kind of like the `Vec` of
-[`join_all`] is doing something very different from the [`join`] method we used
+thread handles above.
+But [`join_all`] is very different from the [`join`]
-with threads.
-Previously joining meant waiting on something, but here it means
+method we used with threads.
+Previously joining meant waiting on something, but
-combining multiple "futures" together.
-We'll get to the details in [Part One],
+here it means combining multiple "futures" together somehow.
+We'll get to the
-but for now we can [add some more prints][tokio_10_dbg] to see that `join_all`
+details in [Part One], but for now we can [add some more prints][tokio_10_dbg]
-doesn't take any time, and none of `foo`s start running until we `.await` the
+to see that `join_all` doesn't take any time, and none of `foo`s start running
-joined future.
+until we `.await` the joined future.

 [`join_all`]: https://docs.rs/futures/latest/futures/future/fn.join_all.html
 [`join`]: https://doc.rust-lang.org/std/thread/struct.JoinHandle.html#method.join